quiltdata/quilt/docs/api-reference/self-signed-certificates.md

 file system (`Path\To\mycert.cer`).
 1. Export the following variable:
     ```sh
-    > set REQUESTS_CA_BUNDLE=Path\To\mycert.cer
+    set REQUESTS_CA_BUNDLE=Path\To\mycert.cer
     ```
 > This only affects the current shell session.

 ## Verification

-Requesting access to a registry with the `quilt3` API or CLI should no longer fail with SSL errors.
+`quilt3` should no longer fail with SSL errors related to the custom certificate.

 ## Further information